hiveot/hub.capnp/README.md

 ## Launching Plugins

-Plugins are launched at startup and given the same arguments as the Hub to determine the configuration and message bus connection information:
+Plugins are launched at startup by the Hub and given the same arguments to determine the configuration and message bus connection information:

 ```
 -c            /path/to/hub.yaml optional alt configuration, default is {home}/config/hub.yaml